-Use of different discount rates than those selected by Farmer Mac may result in materially different estimates of fair value for AgVantage AFS.
-Farmer Mac selects the discount rate for each AgVantage AFS security by analyzing credit default swap levels and the long-term credit outlook of Farmer Mac's major counterparties and estimating an appropriate credit spread relative to U.S. Treasury yields.
+Use of different discount rates than those selected by Farmer Mac may result in materially different estimates of fair value for AgVantage AFS and HTM.
+Farmer Mac selects the discount rate for each AgVantage AFS and HTM security by analyzing credit default swap levels and the long-term credit outlook of Farmer Mac's major counterparties and estimating an appropriate credit spread relative to U.S. Treasury yields.
 The periodic measurement of fair value and underlying discount rate methodology is subject to Farmer Mac's internal controls and review by management.
-As of December 31, 2023, a 0.50% increase in the discount rates used to determine the fair value of AgVantage AFS would decrease the overall GAAP carrying value by approximately 2.01%.
+As of December 31, 2024, a 0.50% increase in the discount rates used to determine the fair value of AgVantage AFS and HTM would decrease the overall GAAP carrying value by approximately 1.8% and 1.3%, respectively.
 See Note 13 to the consolidated financial statements - Fair Value Disclosures for more information.